neon-bindings/rfcs/text/0000-result-ext-trait.md

 > Why is this design the best in the space of possible designs?

-I believe this is the most elegant way to 'translate' Rust errors to JavaScript errors as it does not require repetitive code.
+I believe this is the most elegant way to 'translate' Rust errors to JavaScript errors as it requires the least amount of repetitive code.

 As I understand, it is not possible to automatically convert these errors because the context object is needed to create a JavaScript error, although this would be ideal if possible.